School performance & attendance

-The Ace Africa-Future Stars Academy 2016 Football League is a 10-week league involving 20 teams from 13 underprivileged primary schools in Arusha District and 20 teams from 10 schools in Moshi.
+The Ace Africa-Future Stars Academy Football League is a 10-week league involving 19 teams from 24 underprivileged primary schools in the Arusha District and Moshi.
 The project aims to bring quality football training and the opportunity for sporting excellence to some of the poorest and most disadvantaged children in Tanzania.

 When will the League occur?

-The 2016 League will be broken into 2 time periods in Arusha in order to accommodate the school schedule and upcoming rainy season.
-The first leg of the Arusha League began the week of 8 February with its final game being played during the first week of March.
-The league is to continue on 18 July for 5 additional weeks of games, with the final event taking place at the end of August.
+The annual League is broken into 2 time periods in Arusha and Moshi in order to accommodate the school schedules and Tanzanian rainy season.
+The first leg of the League begins in July with its final game being played in mid-August.
+The second leg of the league starts in the last week of August, with the final event taking place at the end of October.

 Which schools will participate in the League?